crazywhalecc/static-php-cli/README.md

 - [Extension-Combination - bulk](https://dl.static-php.dev/static-php-cli/bulk/): `bulk` contains [50+](https://dl.static-php.dev/static-php-cli/bulk/README.txt) extensions and is about 70MB in size.
 - [Extension-Combination - minimal](https://dl.static-php.dev/static-php-cli/minimal/): `minimal` contains [5](https://dl.static-php.dev/static-php-cli/minimal/README.txt) extensions and is about 6MB in size.

+For Windows systems, there are currently fewer extensions supported, so only `cli` and `micro` that run the minimum extension combination of SPC itself are provided: [Extension-Combination - spc-min](https://dl.static-php.dev/static-php-cli/windows/spc-min/).

 ## Build

 ### Compilation Requirements

+You can say I made a PHP builder written in PHP, pretty funny.
+But static-php-cli runtime only requires an environment above PHP 8.1 and extensions mentioned below.

 - PHP >= 8.1 (This is the version required by spc itself, not the build version)
-- Extension: `mbstring,pcntl,posix,tokenizer,phar`
+- Extension: `mbstring,tokenizer,phar`
 - Supported OS with `curl` and `git` installed

-You can say I made a PHP builder written in PHP, pretty funny.
-But static-php-cli runtime only requires an environment above PHP 8.1 and `mbstring`, `pcntl` extension.

 Here is the supported OS and arch, where :octocat: represents support for GitHub Action builds,
 :computer: represents support for local manual builds, and blank represents not currently supported.